sondreb/data-exchange-pattern/README.md

 ## Quick Start Guide

 Clone the repository and open with Visual Studio 2015.
-Sample is built using C# and uses [xunit](http://xunit.github.io/) for unit testing.
+Samples is built using C# and uses [xunit](http://xunit.github.io/) for unit testing.

 ## Pattern Description